richinfante/ison/README.md

     - If there is exactly one argument, it is returned.
     - If there are more than one, an array is returned.

+## FAQ
+- Doesn't this format take up more space?
+  - Not necessarily.
+Often, it's actually smaller.
+This is due to the fact that most JSON typing is often done using a field named `type` and then attaching all of the other data to it as well.
+  - Also, the requirement for most dictionary keys to be quoted has been dropped, removing much more wasted space.

 ## Notes
 - <sup>*</sup> All valid JSON documents are valid ISON documents, but the converse is not true.